-I had plans on telling you how to make an ocarina, but that's a whole 'nother can of worms that I wouldn't recommend you open unless you just wanted to for fun.
+I had plans on telling you how to make one of these fun woodwinds, but that's a whole 'nother can of worms that I wouldn't recommend you open unless you just wanted to for fun.
 You can do it with ceramics, wood, plastic, etc. If you're interested, here's a killer clay tutorial by Green Verdugo Pottery.
 In the least, you'll learn a lot more about how they work.

-"If you play the Ocarina here, you can talk with the spirits in the forest.
+"If you play it here, you can talk with the spirits in the forest.
 Would you like to play it with me?
 Okay. try to follow along with the melody I will play.
 Are you ready?" - The Legend of Zelda

 Below are a couple of videos to show you the kind of styles that are possible.
 First up is one of the guys at the forefront of the revolution, David Erick Ramos (aka docjazz4), with one of his new original songs called "Together."

 While David is playing a folk-pop style, the instrument most certainly isn't limited to any specific genre.
 Watch Minsoo Kim below slay a triple-chamber to a modernized version of the Hungarian Dance:

 And what collection of videos about our favorite instrument would be complete without at least one video game theme song.
 Here's Lena Leclaire piping out a Legend of Zelda Medley in association with STL: